AyushmanGarg21/Minesweeper/README.md

 # Minesweeper
-famous Windows game Minesweeper made in android studio using Kotlin features ->
+Famous Windows game Minesweeper made in android studio using Kotlin Features ->
-3 levels - easy, medium, hard
+1 -> Three levels - easy, medium, hard
-timer as score
+2 -> Timer as score
-reset button
+3 -> Reset button
-Share your score with friend after a win
+4 -> Share your score with friend after a win